 Safeguard Data.

 Lock physical records in a secure location and restrict access to employees who need to retrieve private data.
 Consider employee background checks.
-It may be beneficial for vendors/contractors (who touch your systems or data) to undergo due diligence as to their own information security practices and to provide an insurance certificate that includes cyber liability coverage.
-Consider language in service contracts for defense and indemnity in the event of a mishap that impacts your data.
-Use language that specifies the contractor will notify you of any breach in a timely manner.
+It may be beneficial for vendors/contractors (who handle your systems or data) to undergo due diligence regarding their own information security practices and to provide an insurance certificate that includes cyber liability coverage.
+Include language in service contracts for defense and indemnity in the event of a mishap that impacts your data.
+Specify that the contractor will notify you of any breach in a timely manner.

 Cross-cut shred paper files before disposing of private information.
-Also destroy CDs, DVDs and other portable media.
+Also, destroy CDs, DVDs, and other portable media.
 Deleting files or reformatting hard drives does not always erase data.
-Instead, using software designed to permanently wipe the drive or physically destroying the drive may be better options.
+Instead, use software designed to permanently wipe the drive or physically destroy the drive.

 Update Procedures.